communications-mining

 • The completeness of the circle indicates how many more examples are needed.
 The larger the red section, the more examples are required

-• Once you have 25 labelled examples, the red circle will disappear (depending on the complexity of the label, however, you may need more examples to get accurate predictions)
+• Once you have 25 annotated examples, the red circle will disappear (depending on the complexity of the label, however, you may need more examples to get accurate predictions)

 • You should review messages to find more training examples.